What will it Cost?

 About Festival Dive Durations

-To keep the dive schedule on track we must limit dive times to maximum of 45 minutes.
+To encourage multiple dives we must limit dive times to maximum of 45 minutes.
 Kindly plan your dives accordingly.

 All the dive sites are in the Table Mountain National Park Marine Protected Area and a permit is required to dive these sites.
 Please get an annual permit from any post office before the festival.
+Temporary permits may be available from some dive operators on the day of the festival but it would be better to have your annual permit in hand before.
 We may check permits at the dive registration so please don’t take a chance.

-Air and Nitrox are not provided by the Festival and you need to make your own arrangements to ensure that you have sufficient cylinders for your dives.
-The local dive shops and clubs will have all their rental cylinders available on site and some will have a cylinder exchange system in place.
-So you should be able to hand in your empty cylinder, take one of their full ones and collect yours (full) in exchange for theirs later in the day or the following day.
+Air, Nitrox and rental equipment are not provided by the Festival and you need to make your own arrangements to ensure that you have sufficient cylinders for your dives.
+The local dive shops and clubs will have all their rental cylinders available on site for rental.

 About Festival Catering

-The yacht club has it’s own restaurant which will be open on both days until 2000 and the upstairs bar will also be available.
-In addition there will be diver-friendly fast food from a False Bay Underwater Club pop-up stand.
+The yacht club has it’s own restaurant which will be open until about 2000.
+The upstairs bar will also be available.
+In addition there will be diver-friendly fast food stalls and trucks to keep the dive munchies at bay and ensure you are well hydrated.

 General Info on Diving in Cape Town